bartdesmet/csharplang/spec/conversions.md

 ### Evaluation of anonymous function conversions to expression tree types

 Conversion of an anonymous function to an expression tree type produces an expression tree ([Expression tree types](types.md#expression-tree-types)).
 More precisely, evaluation of the anonymous function conversion leads to the construction of an object structure that represents the structure of the anonymous function itself.
-The precise structure of the expression tree, as well as the exact process for creating it, are implementation defined.
+The translation steps to convert an anonymous function to an expression tree are specified in terms of a syntactic mapping for each language construct, using the following shorthand:

+* `Expression` is used to refer to `System.Linq.Expressions.Expression` when specifying the conversion translation of an expression tree to a query expression tree type.
+* `Q` is used to refer to the builder type of a generalized expression tree type `Quote<D>` used when specifying the conversion translation of an expression tree to `Quote<D>`.

 ### Implementation example

 This section describes a possible implementation of anonymous function conversions in terms of other C# constructs.
 The implementation described here is based on the same principles used by the Microsoft C# compiler, but it is by no means a mandated implementation, nor is it the only one possible.
-It only briefly mentions conversions to expression trees, as their exact semantics are outside the scope of this specification.

 The remainder of this section gives several examples of code that contains anonymous functions with different characteristics.
 For each example, a corresponding translation to code that uses only other C# constructs is provided.
 In the examples, the identifier `D` is assumed by represent the following delegate type:
 ```csharp